dan-nagle/h2m/README.txt

 to install the h2m binary.
 A path relative to the current directory can be supplied, but an absolute path is recommended.

+-CMAKE_INSTALL_PREFIX	If CMake is built, set the installation prefix to this directory.
+This allows control over the installation location.
+It is still recommended that CMake be built manually before building h2m.

+-CXX_COMPILER		Option to manually specify the needed C++ compiler's absolute path when begining the build process.

 Building h2m On Supercomputers:

 The h2mbuild.sh script and CMakeLists.txt script should ideally run on